dapr/samples/vscode-dev-setup/README.md

 ```

 The `kill` command will send a shutdown signal to `daprd`, which will take a few seconds to shut down.

+### A development container becomes misconfigured to the point that it cannot be fixed

+One of the great things about developing in a container is that you can delete the container instance (using Docker commands) and start a fresh instance.
+Source code is attached via Docker bind mounts (by default), so you can delete your container without losing any uncommitted or un-pushed code changes.

+1. Close VS Code (or detach from your development container).
+1. Run this command to display a list of your containers, both running and stopped.
+Your development container will stop after you detach VS Code from it.

+    ```BASH
+    docker ps --all
+    ```

+1. Remove the container by running this command:

+    ```BASH
+    docker rm <container name or container ID>
+    ```

+The next time you invoke the VS Code command to reopen the container (`Remote-Containers: Reopen in Container`) a fresh instance of the container will run for you.

+> NOTE: You can also rebuild the container image by invoking the VS Code command `Remote-Containers: Rebuild and Reopen in Container` or from within the container you can run `Remote-Containers: Rebuild Container`, which will rebuild and start the container and re-attach VS Code to it.
+>